paulandr/CCS22_Whitelisting/README.md

 ---

 ## Requirements
-The Jupyter Notebook is expected to be runnable on arbitrary Linux systems with a Python3 installation.
-Additional packages are not required.
+The Jupyter Notebook is expected to be runnable on arbitrary Linux systems with a Python3 installation and the following additional packages:
+- `matplotlib` >= 3.3.4
+- `pandas` >= 0.24.2
+- `jupyter` >= 1.0.0